 *One positive aspect of the pandemic has been the return of drive-in movie theatres.
 These outdoor theatres have been choosing to show classic movies that appeal to teens which could make for a memorable New Year’s Eve.

 Gather your kids and their besties for a night of fun in a safe haven - your home!
 Plan for board games, movies, video games, and anything else they enjoy doing when they get together as a group.
 Plan special New Year's Eve snacks, like sparkling grape juice in a champagne bottle and a tray of bite-size appetizers, so they feel like they're at a grown-ups party.
 Don't forget the party hats and kazoos!

 Want to make New Year's Eve a family affair?
-Plan to live it up at the stroke of ... noon!
-A daytime party is the perfect way to share a special meal, play games, wear funny holiday gear (hats, glasses, necklaces), and talk about what was great about 2016.
-Have each family member share a positive memory from the previous year and something they hope to accomplish in 2017.
+Plan to live it up with family fun at the stroke of ... noon!
+A daytime party is the perfect way to share a special meal, play games, wear funny holiday gear (hats, glasses, necklaces), and talk about what was great - and not so great - about 2020.
+Have each family member share a positive memory from the previous year and something they hope to accomplish in 2021.
 Keep the gathering teen friendly by taking some family selfies, or let the kids live stream on social media to show off to their friends!

 Bigger cities often host several New Year's Eve ideas for teens.
 Look to the under-21 night clubs and gaming centers for events.
 For a set price, these venues usually offer all-night activities, snacks, and party favors.
 Often these parties are lock-in events, where the teen is checked in by a guardian, then signed out upon pick-up.
 This ensures your child has a safe, chaperoned holiday while you attend a separate event!

-The way to keep your teen safe - and enjoy a fabulous evening - is by guiding their actions.
-Having a plan in place for the night and keeping tabs on them with casual text message chats will make the night a success!
+The way to keep your teen safe - and enjoy a fabulous evening - is by taking the time to do some creative planning with your teen.
+Having a plan in place for the night makes all the difference!